rohith-kumar-anugu/roman-numeral-converter/README.md

 2. Starting with the largest value, repeatedly add the symbol to the result and subtract its value from the input number
 3. Continue until the input number becomes zero

-This approach guarantees the correct Roman numeral representation with optimal time complexity.
+This approach guarantees the Roman numeral representation with O(1) time and space complexity.

 ## Observability Implementation